JADES-ODz10

 Fig. 4 Removal of scattered-light artifacts known as wisps in JWST NIRCam images.
 Shown are comparisons between the default STScI pipeline correction and our improved method based on non-negative matrix factorization (NMF).

-IMBHs are too faint to detect through their electromagnetic emissions.
-I proposed a method to detect their gravitational lensing effects on background quasars.
-IMBH microlensing selectively magnifies emissions inside the broad line region of quasars, causing them to appear as high-Eddington, weak-line quasars.
+Wandering IMBHs are usally too faint to detect.
+I find that their gravitational lensing effects on background quasars are detectable in the 10-year LSST survey, especially if the IMBHs host compact star clusters.
+IMBH microlensing magnifies emissions on scales smaller than the broad line region of quasars, causing them to appear as high-Eddington, weak-line quasars.
 Cosmological peculiar motions introduce long-term lensing-induced variability, with the same amplitude across ultraviolet, optical, and X-ray wavelengths.
 IMBHs embedded within companion stellar clusters can generate complex caustic structures, leading to distinctive and highly variable quasar light curves.

 imbh